 I can accomplish more through others than I ever could myself.Charles E. Kaufman

 In 2006, Kaufman established the Charles E. Kaufman Foundation, a supporting organization of The Pittsburgh Foundation.
 The goal of the Kaufman Foundation is to foster and encourage fundamental research in chemistry, biology and physics for the betterment and understanding of human life.
 Kaufman established the special award fund to "promote a better and fairer world by supporting those that can make a difference with science."

 At the age of 92, Kaufman taught himself how to use a computer and began to navigate the internet.
 While online, he came across the Robert A. Welch Foundation, a Houston-based organization that supports fundamental chemical research at educational institutions in Texas.
 Drawing inspiration from the Welch Foundation, Kaufman began to formulate his philanthropic plans—to replicate the Welch model in Pennsylvania by creating a source of support for outstanding scientists engaging in fundamental research.
 He expanded the scope of the Welch model to include biology and physics as well as chemistry.

 When he died in 2010, Charles Kaufman left $50 million to The Pittsburgh Foundation of which $40 million is earmarked for continuing his life-long commitment to scientific research with the potential to improve human life.
-Since 2013, and including 2017, the Foundation has awarded 43 grants totaling $9.1 million.
-This cycle, its scientific advisory board reviewed 250 letters of intent from scientists at 37 colleges and universities and, from that pool, solicited 26 full proposals.
+Since 2013, and including 2018, the Foundation has awarded 53 grants totaling $10.9 million.